For daily wit & wisdom, sign up for the Almanac newsletter.

 Northeast and Great Lakes

-- Northern Maine, Minnesota, North Dakota, Michigan, and Wisconsin can practically guarantee a blanket of snow on Christmas Day, since snow begins falling earlier in the month and these northern areas have freezing temperature to avoid snow melt.
+Northern Maine, Minnesota, North Dakota, Michigan, and Wisconsin can practically guarantee a blanket of snow on Christmas Day since snow begins falling earlier in the month and these northern areas have freezing temperatures to avoid snow melt.
 In Minneapolis, it’s an 80% chance.
 Over northern Michigan and especially the Upper Peninsula, as well as northern Minnesota, 3 out of every 4 years on average feature a white Christmas.
 Even greater odds exist over northern North Dakota.

 Colorado also varies greatly depending on the proximity of the mountains..
 East of Denver is only 40% and Boulder is 47% yet southwest of Boulder, it’s 77%!
 The same goes for southern Rockies; elevation and can make a difference; even Flagstaff, Arizona, has a 44% chance of snow.